PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 - The source of the funds used to post bail

 These are not the only considerations the court will take into account when determining whether to set or reduce bail at these hearings.
-Your attorney will discuss all of the options and arguments available to you and will gather all of the necessary evidence to present a convincing claim on your behalf.
+Your criminal defense lawyer will discuss all of the options and arguments available to you and will gather all of the necessary evidence to present a convincing claim on your behalf.

 How To Post Bail